twinleaf/tio-python/README.md

 [Python](https://www.python.org/downloads/) >= 3.6 is required.

-  - Windows may use the [python.org installer](https://www.python.org/downloads/)
+  - Windows may install via the [Microsoft Store](https://www.microsoft.com/store/productId/9PJPW5LDXLZ5)
   - macOS may consider installing with [Homebrew](https://brew.sh): `brew install python3`
-  - linux use your native package manager; debian/ubuntu: `sudo apt-get install python3`.
+  - linux may use your native package manager; on debian/ubuntu use: `sudo apt-get install python3`.

 The interactive prompt is a lot better if ipython is available (`pip3 install ipython`).